MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+22/06/2023: Updated Linux FFmpeg by FFmpeg commits and other libraries. (still does not work for FFplay static only, others working fine)
 21/06/2023: Updated vvenc and FFmpeg commits.
 17/06/2023: Updated of vvenc, vvdec, dav1d, FFmpeg commits and others.
 01/05/2023: Added missing libvmaf feature in FFmpeg VVCEasy only.